Houston Police Department: Patrol vehicles

+High-speed chases

+In 2006, after a two-hour chase reaching up to 100 mph and traveling through two counties, HPD revealed that they had chosen not to create a more restrictive chase policy.

+A 2023 Houston Chronicle investigation found that high-speed chases by HPD officers rose significantly between 2018 and 2022, leaving hundreds of bystanders injured or dead.
+At least 240 bystanders were injured or killed during the five-year period as a result of these chases.
+Chases of these kinds have increased by 47% in the Houston and surrounding areas which out paces national trends.
+According to the investigation HPD pursued more high-speed chases than Los Angeles; more than Chicago; and more than the next three largest Texas cities after Houston (San Antonio, Dallas, and Austin) combined.
+The investigation also found that more than eighty percent of the pursuits were done in Black and or Latino communities and were in pursuit of Black and or Brown people.

 Air support

 The Houston Police Helicopter Division celebrated its 40th anniversary in 2010.
 The unit was formed with three leased Schweizer-Hughes 269B helicopters and has flown almost exclusively Schweizer or McDonnell Douglas helicopters.
 With 16 helicopters, the division is the third largest air support unit in the United States after the Los Angeles Police Department and Los Angeles County Sheriff's Department.
 In 2008 the department acquired new MD500E helicopters.
 The department also has Schweizer 300 helicopters for training.

 The helicopter division patrols about a 700 sqmi area.
 HPD has two helicopters in the air for up to 21 hours a day.
 All pilots and tactical flight officers are sworn Houston police officers.